projectcontour/contour/changelogs/unreleased/5678-clayton-gonsalves-minor.md

-## HTTPProxy:Allow Host header rewrite with dynamic headers.
+## HTTPProxy: Allow Host header rewrite with dynamic headers.

 This Change allows the host header to be rewritten on requests using dynamic headers on the only route level.